Become a Partner University

 In the Community:

-RPCVs are experienced in adapting to new cultures and environments, developing and managing projects, dealing with culture and language barriers, and capitalizing on limited resources.
-These skills and experiences are easily transferable to the underserved American communities where Peace Corps Fellows complete their internships.
+Returned Volunteers are experienced in adapting to new cultures and environments, developing and managing projects, dealing with culture and language barriers, and capitalizing on limited resources.
+These skills and experiences are transferable to the underserved American communities where Peace Corps fellows complete their internships.

 Margaret Zoller BoothBowling Green State University

 Coverdell Fellows Program university partners gain access to future, current, and returned Peace Corps Volunteers through Peace Corps regional offices in the United States and via the Peace Corps Office of University and Domestic Partnerships.